Adaptive Optics Introduction

 Adaptive optics and deformable mirrors are perhaps the most crucial advancements in space imaging.
 Incoming light from space endures much turbulence when it hits the Earth’s atmosphere, therefore causing major distortions in wavefronts and thus producing severely blurred images.
 With deformable mirrors, ground-based telescopes are now able to obtain images almost as sharp as those observed by space telescopes.
 These corrections allow astronomers to view detailed images of much fainter objects than is otherwise possible.

 Researchers first use a very bright reference star near the object being studied to measure blurring caused by the atmosphere.
 There is not always a bright enough star within reasonable distance, so astronomers often simulate the same effect by projecting a laser beam up into the atmosphere.
 We refer to these lasers as “laser guide stars” because they essentially act as an artificial star.
-Deformable mirrors are controlled in real-time to correct distortion caused by the atmosphere’s effect on wavefronts.
+Deformable mirrors are controlled in real-time to correct distortion caused by the atmosphere’s effect on wavefront.
 Today, this technology is used in the world’s most advanced telescopes such as the VLT.

 To learn about deformable mirror products from industry leaders, visit FindLight.